 - The recyclable parts are taken to a facility for reuse.

 Certificate of Destruction

-When you use a hard drive disposal provider, you’re given a certificate of destruction for proof of compliance, with details including date, locations, and chain of custody.
-This certificate provides proof of destruction which is great for keeping records as well as assurance of the process being complete.
+When you use a hard drive disposal provider, you’re given a certificate of destruction for proof of compliance.
+This has details including the date, location, and chain of custody.
+This certificate provides proof of destruction which is great for record-keeping, as well as, the assurance of the process being completed.

 Chain of Custody

 Hard drives may change hands several times during the shredding and hard drive disposal process, especially if you choose off-site shredding.
-To make sure your data stays safe along the way, there is a chain of custody, a paper trail that documents and tracks the movement of your documents or whatever else you have to shred.
+To make sure your data stays safe along the way, there is a chain of custody.
+This is a paper trail that documents and tracks the movement of your documents or whatever else you have to shred.

-Below are the components to the chain of custody:
+Below are the components of the chain of custody: